Pride at pitchfork

 Pitchfork is of course mostly about the music, but the vendors and organizations they partner with should definitely not be overlooked.
 A highlight was having Howard Brown on site at the R&R tent.
 For those who are unfamiliar, Howard Brown Health is a lesbian, gay, bisexual, transgender, and queer organization based in Chicago, United States.
 It was founded as a healthcare provider, and now provides health and social services in several locations in the Chicago area.
 It’s encouraging to see this kind of focus on LGBTQ+ health from the programmers of the fest.

-Overall, Pitchfork Music Festival appears to be extremely LGBTQ+ friendly and consciously makes an effort to make everyone feel included and welcome.
+Overall, Pitchfork Music Festival appears to be extremely LGBTQ+ friendly and consciously makes an effort to ensure everyone feels included and welcome.
 If you find yourself in Chicago next summer, I’d highly recommend attending.
 Better yet, make a trip out to Chicago for the festival… It’s definitely worthwhile!

 **To follow Kylie and see more Pitchfork photos, find her on Instagram @lezexploreinsta